Nursing Home

 I talked about having spoken to Sue yesterday.
 That didn’t register with her.
 She did react to the mention of seeing Curtis although I couldn’t say for certain whether that memory was from yesterday or just a general recollection that Sue’s dog is called Curtis.

 There was a fair bit of moaning today but none of it was distinct enough for me to understand what she was unhappy about.
 I think she was just Non-Specifically Miserable.
-That’s fairly typical for the when she’s first waking up because that’s when she’s most aware of the state she’s in.
+That’s fairly typical for the period when she’s first waking up because that’s when she’s most aware of the state she’s in.

 As well as being Non-Specifically Miserable she felt cold.
 And she kept saying she was cold.
 I checked her hands and feet and they felt warm.
 She had two blankets and the room was really hot.
 She wasn’t feverish but she did look very pale.